 When entering smaller land roads there are lines and lines of lime and lemon trees on both sides, and from time to time a small booth where farmers sell their honey, cheese and fruit.
 And in the distance – blue sea and huge grey mountain meeting each other, leaving an unforgettable image in the mind of the spectator.

-Nafplio on the east coast has a beach full of people by early afternoon.
-It is so crowded that it is hard to find a really nice place for a beach towel.
+Nafplio on the east coast has a fully crowded beach by early afternoon.
 Yet, it is worth the effort; nature is lovely, from the stairs going through small pine tree park, where birds made their nests, and down towards the beach and water full of rich underwater life.
 And better be active in water, as small fish in Nafplio bite those legs that just stand or float in the water!!

 Nafplio is considered to be one of the nicest Greek towns and was the first capital back in the 19th century.
 The narrow streets in old cobblestone city center might be heaven for walkers, but absolutely not for those behind the wheel; the process of finding a misteriously hidden parking place includes wrong turns in one-way streets and bus drivers helping confused drivers by hand gesticulations.
 Sometimes, again, one can get lucky and find a nice spot, just left by another car, in shade of the palms.